imixs/imixs-docker/backup/README.md

+### Automated email notification after successful job execution

+The backup script supports an optional email report that can be enabled if the followings environment variables are not none:

+* EXIM\_SMARTHOST\_NAME
+* EXIM\_SMARTHOST\_FROM
+* EXIM\_SMARTHOST\_TO

+Those fields are pretty self-explanatory, in any case, you have to provide the smarthost service name (or ip) and the respective sender and recipient.
+See the [imixs/exim4 service](https://github.com/imixs/imixs-docker/blob/master/exim4/README.md) for how to setup a smarthost mail service with Docker or Docker-Compose.

 ## How to Deploy the Service

 The imixs/backup service is supposed to be run as part of a docker service stack.
 This means that the service is included in a docker-compose.yml file which already contains PQSL or MYSQL Database Server and optional a mounted volume.
 The database service is typically bound using an internal network.

 The following example shows a service definition of the backup service to backup a Wordpress Service with a MySQL database and a volume named 'wp-content' containing the wordpress content.

 	...
 	  backup: